shumarb/leetcode/README.md

 # LeetCode

 ## Overview
-This repository contains my LeetCode submissions, some of which are included in my [Grind75](https://github.com/shumarb/grind75) repository.
+This repository contains my [LeetCode](https://leetcode.com/shumarb/)  submissions, some of which are included in my [Grind75](https://github.com/shumarb/grind75) repository.
-You can view my [profile](https://leetcode.com/shumarb/) for more details.

 (*Note*: Performance refers to the percentage of submissions that my code beats in terms of runtime).